manuelbrgr/wedding-rsvp/src/pages/activities/index.en.md

 questions:
   - question: How to get from the accommodation to the wedding location? 🚕
     answer: >
-      If you need a drive from your accommodation in Siena to the Tenuta Larnianone or vice versa we recommend to organise it with Sartini Siena.
+      If you need a drive from your accommodation in Siena to the Tenuta Larnianone or vice versa we recommend to organise it with Sartini Siena or other wedding guests.
 ---

 ### Hast du Fragen?